Ko11e/Climb-that-wall/README.md

 ## Color Scheme

-The color palette have been collected from the origal background image.
+The color palette has been collected from the original background image.
 However, the background on the website has a filter with a soft Off-White pick from the image in this [link](docs/images/Background-before-after.png) can the before and after be seen.
 For the background image is this color palette carefully chosen to create a harmonious balance between tranquility and energy.
 The combination of soft neutrals and muted tones, punctuated by vibrant and warm hues, ensures a versatile and visually engaging design.
 Each color has been selected to complement and enhance the others, resulting in a cohesive and aesthetically pleasing ensemble.

 ![Color palette](docs/images/color_palette.png)

 ## Typography

 The selected fonts for the website are Amatic SC and Arsenal SC.
-These fonts is selected to stand out and are only used as headers and in the navbar text.
+These fonts are selected to stand out and are only used as headers and in the navbar text.
-Amatic SC is seleced because it structure remineds on the structure of the climbing wall or a mountain.
-The font is also have a unique, eye-catching appearance that draws attention.
-However, Amatic SC is only use in a first header(h1).
-Seens Amatic SC is a font with only capitaleze the font for the navbar is also is caitalized to have a cohesive feeling for the website.
-Making the font for the navbar tp be Arsenal SC.
+Amatic SC is selected because its structure reminds of the structure of a climbing wall or a mountain.
+The font also has a unique, eye-catching appearance that draws attention.
+However, Amatic SC is only used in the first header(h1).
+Since Amatic SC is a font with only capitalized the font for the navbar is also capitalized to have a cohesive feeling for the website.
+Making the font for the navbar to be Arsenal SC.

 ![Font Amatic SC ](docs/images/font-Amatic_SC.png)
 ![Font Arsenal SC](docs/images/font-Arsenal_SC.png)

-The rest of the text is decided to be the default from Bootstrap5 as it is easy to read and have a characteristics need for neordivigents to find is easy to read as well.
+The rest of the text is decided to be the default font from Bootstrap5 as it is easy to read and has characteristics needed for neurodivergent to find is easy to read as well.
 The mix of fonts creates a clear visual hierarchy.
 Amatic SC draws attention to primary headings and Arsenal SC ensures functional elements like the navbar are easy to use
 By combining decorative and functional fonts, the design achieves a balance between visual interest and usability.
 This combination helps to convey the desired tone while ensuring readability and navigation efficiency.